-The Working on Country program recognises Indigenous Australians’ strong relationship to country.
-The conservation work done by these rangers is invaluable in the protection of our environment, making up over a third of Australia’s National Reserve System.
+Along with the ranger program, it recognises Indigenous Australians’ strong relationship to country.
+The land management and conservation work done by rangers is invaluable in the protection of our environment and Indigenous Protected Areas making up almost one half of Australia’s National Reserve System.

-This would ensure Indigenous rangers are able to continue and expand their work in the management of cultural sites, heritage values, fire regimes, biodiversity, feral animals, weeds, land disturbance, pollution and climate change impacts.
+Labor will ensure Indigenous rangers are able to continue and expand their work in the management of cultural sites, heritage values, fire regimes, biodiversity, feral animals, weeds, land disturbance, pollution and climate change impacts.